swimmer-zone/swimmer-api/README.md

 Where `links` is the name of the table, the `$fields` array contains all the columns and the model name is the singular version of the table name, starting with a capital.

-For now, the new model has to be included in `index.php`.

 ## Tables